xinba123/statement_latex/README.md

   (2) csv:

-       A example csv file is acx.csv
+       An example csv file is acx.csv

 Output: